 Critical Hedonism(s) searches for a more democratically-mediated (and un-taxed/tolled [by capital, the state, or otherwise]) mode of human relations and convivial enjoyment, framed through the articulation of a discourse of immanent, universal abundance and inclusion.

 Eric is a member of the Embassy Network, a co-producer of the Red Victorian Lecture Series, the curator of the Immanent Urbanism(s) lecture series, and the founder of the Wooster Square co-op.
-Eric studied painting at the San Francisco Art Institute, interior design at California College of the Arts, environmental design at Yale University, and is studying on the Bass Scholarship in urban research at the University of Cambridge.
+Eric studied painting at the San Francisco Art Institute, interior design at California College of the Arts, theory and history of architecture at Yale University, and urban studies at the University of Cambridge.
+Eric is currently a PhD student in American history at Cambridge.

-Moving forward, Eric is interested in finding collaborators on the development of the concept of post-capitalist business models, elaborating the various features of alternative (non-familial/monogamic) emotional ecologies, exploring the aesthetics of accelerationism, studying affect theory, imagining post-industrious cities (cities of a post-work future), and building institutions that campaign for sustainable, equitable and convivial futures.
+Moving forward, Eric is interested in finding collaborators on the development of the concept of post-capitalist business models, elaborating the various features of alternative (non-familial/monogamic) emotional ecologies, exploring the cultural logic of a deteriorating capitalism, studying affect theory, imagining post-industrious cities (cities of a post-work future), and building institutions that campaign for sustainable, equitable and convivial futures.